bibleexchange/courses/book-of-romans/900_chapter-9.md

 NOTE:   The only way to have Christ in your life is to believe on Him.
 Otherwise he is a "rock of offense".
 He offended the leaders of Israel by exposing sin.

 What is the message of the Gospel that is open to all?

 Verse 33:	"And whosoever believeth on him shall not be ashamed."

 God's merce is illustrated by His dealings with both Jew and Gentile.
 Humility and awe	are the proper attitudes for both Jew and Gentile who experience the mercy and kindness of God.

 Whether a man is a Jew or a Gentile, his salvation depends upon more or less than what he thinks and does with Jesus.

 Submission to God's way of righteousness by personal acknowledgement of Jesus as the risen Lord, brings a man into "Right standing with God".

 ## The Rejection of Israel and God's Purpose for their Future (11:1-32)

 ## The Apostle's Words of Praise of God (11:33-36)

-## Israel’s Stumbling Stone – Ch.
-9